Dentistry

 Admission to UCV's dentistry programme in English is handled exclusively by its global recruitment partner, GDC Education, in Valencia.
 Students who meet the entry requirements outlined above will be admitted on a first-come, first-served basis, assuming they successfully complete an interview and meet the deadlines included in their offer letter.
 There is no deadline for applications; all students will be considered until the course is full.
 Any direct approach to UCV will be forwarded to GDC Education.
 Persistent attempts to ignore this will result in rejection.

 If you wish to apply, please contact us for an application form.
-We will also send you a full copy of the application guidelines.
+Please include details of your high school diploma in your communication with us.
+We will then send you a full copy of the application guidelines.
 These must be read and understood as part of the application process and you will have to confirm that you have done so when you submit your application.

 If your qualifications meet the requirements outlined above we will be happy to support your application.

-There is no entrance exam but there is an assessment test that needs to be completed.
-This is not actively used for selection purposes.
-All candidates are interviewed in person in Valencia by a representative of GDC Education Ltd. In the past, students have sometimes been admitted even after all communication has been with a parent.
-This will not be possible in future.
+There is no entrance exam but there is an online assessment test that needs to be completed.
+All candidates are interviewed in person in Valencia by a representative of GDC Education Ltd.

 If you are successful, you will receive either an unconditonal offer (if you have already graduated high school) or a conditional offer of ABB or better.